Whimsy Stick

 The Pivot Point

-Stand in one spot and don’t move your feet.
+Stand in one spot and do not move your feet.
 Rotate the lure in a controlled arc around your body.
 The dog chases a circumference while you stay planted in the center.
 This is the most space-efficient method available.
 The entire session happens within your arm span.
 Ideal for very small apartments and dogs new to indoor play.

 The Figure-Eight